 Chief Information Officer (CIO)

-Laura Clark serves as the chief information officer (CIO) for the Michigan Department of Technology, Management & Budget (DTMB), directing the state's technology and digital security efforts, as well as continuing a DTMB's the chief security officer, overseeing operations for the state agency that provides information technology, business and administrative services to Michigan's residents, businesses, state agencies, state employees, and retirees.
+Laura Clark serves as the chief information officer and chief security officer for the State of Michigan directing the state’s technology and security efforts.
+As Deputy Director for the Michigan Department of Technology, Management & Budget (DTMB), she oversees operations for the department which provides information technology, business, and administrative services to Michigan's residents, businesses, state agencies, state employees, and retirees.

-As chief security officer, Clark is responsible for Michigan Cybersecurity and Infrastructure Protection Services and the deployment of their resources.
-Through her effective leadership, her team can ensure that critical processes are audited, reviewed, and designed for maximum effectiveness, and that structures for all cybersecurity and infrastructure protection are effectively delivered and operationalized throughout the enterprise.
+Through her effective leadership, the Michigan Cybersecurity and Infrastructure team ensures that critical processes are audited, reviewed, and designed for maximum effectiveness, and that structures for all cybersecurity and infrastructure protection are effectively delivered and operationalized throughout the enterprise.